quick2063706271/ds4ph_final_project/README.md

 The dataset we utilized has already classified brain tumor types into 4 categories: glioma tumor, meningioma tumor, pituitary tumor, and no tumor.

-However, it is tedious and challenging to classify brain tumor type based on MRI images by human huamn.
+However, it is tedious and challenging to classify brain tumor type based on MRI images by human eyes.
-The testing MRI files include 100 glioma tumor images, 115 meningioma tumor images, 105 no tumor images, and 74 pituitary tumor images.
+The testing MRI files include 100 glioma tumor images, 115 meningioma tumor images, 74 pituitary tumor images, and 105 no tumor images.

-The training MRI files include 826 glioma tumor images, 822 meningioma tumor images, 395 no tumor images, and 827 pituitary tumor images.
+The training MRI files include 826 glioma tumor images, 822 meningioma tumor images, 827 pituitary tumor images, and 395 no tumor images.

-This dataset includes both front views, side views, top views, and back views.
+This dataset includes front views, side views, top views, and back views.

 We have also tried TransferLearning (TL) with VGG16 for better image classifications (Simonyan et al. 2014).
 Yet, there is no difference in testing accuracy.
-Hence, only CNN model, training data, and testing data is shown bellow.
+Hence, only CNN model, training data, and testing data are shown bellow.

 ## Run the streamlit app
 ```
-streamlit run web.py
+streamlit run ./Web/Home.py
 ```

 ## Data Set of Choice